MEL-GIS-Specialist/Learning_Repository/README.md

 ## Description

 This image was taken in 2024 by my colleague in Aral Sea Kazakhstan, Central Asia, using my personal phone.
 I am the sole author of this image.

+My favorite quote:
+“Success is not final; failure is not fatal: It is the courage to continue that counts.” —Winston Churchill